DashboardHub/Blog/_posts/2015-07-10-phansible-vagrant-docker-npm.md

 alert: DRAFT  / WORK IN PROGRESS
 ---

-I have used quite a few provisionings tools in the past from Puppet, Chef, Saltstack etc and more recently Docker.
+I have used quite a few provisionings tools in the past from Puppet, Chef, SaltStack etc. But more recently using containers with Docker.
 Each one has its pros and cons.
-Docker was working great until I upgrade my boot2docker vm and all kept failing even after a re-initialise each time.
-This made me realise that I should provision my own Docker VM for my Mac.
+Docker was working great until I upgraded my boot2docker VM and kept failing even after a re-initialise each time to do with keys - many others had the same issue.
+In my search for a solution that worked, it was recommended not to use boot2docker and provision a VM oneself; makes sense.
+This made me realise that I should provision my own Docker VM for my Mac, that I can recreate if anything goes wrong.

 I heard lots of good things about Ansible from the PHP community and this is one I had not tried.
-Knowing of Phansible, I thought it would be a good starting point.
+Knowing of Phansible from the community, I thought it would be a good starting point.
 And it was a great starting point!
 I got a development environment VM up and running very quickly with the basics: PHP, MySQL, Apache2 (or Nginx).
+With access to the webserver on `http://192.168.33.99/` and mysql on `192.168.33.99:3306`, elasticsearch on `192.168.33.99:9200` etc.

 But for me (and probably most) that was not enough.
 I needed Docker & npm.
-After a quick search, Ansible has modules for these.
+After a quick search, Ansible has modules for these too.

-## NPM dependencies
+## npm dependencies

 For **npm**, it is as simple as: